Canon 10D vs Olympus E-PL9

 It is notable that the E-PL9 offers wifi support, which can be a very convenient means to transfer image data to an off-camera location.
-In contrast, the 10D does not offer wifi capability.
+In contrast, the 10D does not provide wifi capability.

 Studio photographers will appreciate that the Canon 10D (unlike the E-PL9) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-PL9 is a recent model that features in the current product line-up of Olympus.
-In contrast, the 10D has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the 10D was succeeded by the Canon 20D.
+Both the 10D and the E-PL9 have been discontinued, but can regularly be found used on eBay.
+The 10D was replaced by the Canon 20D, while the E-PL9 was followed by the Olympus E-PL10.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.

 So how do things add up?
 Is there a clear favorite between the Canon 10D and the Olympus E-PL9?
 Which camera is better?
 Below is a summary of the relative strengths of each of the two contestants.

 Arguments in favor of the Canon EOS 10D:

 - Easier framing: Has an optical viewfinder for image composition and settings control.